Stratio/deep-spark/doc/t10-first-steps-deep-cassandra.md

 Where to go from here
 =====================

 Congratulations!
 You have completed the “First steps with Stratio Deep” tutorial.
-If you want to learn more, we recommend the “[Creating an Entity Object for Stratio Deep](http://www.openstratio.org/tutorials/creating-an-entity-for-stratio-deep/ "Creating an Entity Object for Stratio Deep")” tutorial.
+If you want to learn more, we recommend the "[Creating an Entity Object for Stratio Deep and Cassandra](t30-entity-object-cassandra.html "Creating an Entity Object for Stratio Deep and Cassandra")" tutorial.

 Troubleshooting
 ===============

 In this section we describe the most common problems that can be encountered when following this tutorial.
 For errors not reported here, please refer to the documentation of the issuing component.

 “TSocket read 0 bytes” when bulk loading data into Cassandra
 ------------------------------------------------------------